Company

 Mary Kate Shearer

 Mary Kate Shearer is from Ridgeland, Mississippi.
 She trained from age three with Mississippi Metropolitan Ballet under the direction of Jennifer Beasley.
 Mary Kate attended numerous summer intensive programs, including Atlanta Ballet, Boston Ballet, Colorado Ballet, and the School of the USA International Ballet Competition in Jackson, Mississippi.
 Mary Kate joined the Indiana University Ballet Theater in January 2018.
 With IUBT, she performed the roles of Yellow Lady in Martha Graham’s Diversion of Angels and Angry Girl in The Concert by Jerome Robbins, and also danced featured roles in Twyla Tharp’s Deuce Coupe, George Balanchine’s Walpurgisnacht and Allegro Brillante, Dark Elegies by Anthony Tudor, and in The Nutcracker, choreographed by Michael Vernon.
 In May 2021, Mary Kate graduated from the Jacobs School of Music at Indiana University, receiving a Bachelor of Science in Ballet Performance with an Outside Field in English and a Certificate in Global French.
 Since joining Chattanooga Ballet in 2021, Mary Kate's roles have included the Dewdrop in The Nutcracker, an ugly stepsister in Artistic Director Brian McSween's Cinderella, and Polyhymnia in McSween’s Three Muses for Apollo.
 She has also premiered multiple new contemporary and ballet works with the company, notably including Emilia Sandoval's Then, As In Now and McSween's Capture.
 As an instructor with the school of Chattanooga Ballet, Mary Kate loves sharing the joy of ballet with her students.
 Beyond ballet, Mary Kate is an amateur musicologist of sorts, and has embarked on a journey to listen to the top 500 albums of all time, as discerned by the magazine Rolling Stone.
 Follow her musical journey @mklistens on Instagram.
-This is Mary Kate’s second season with Chattanooga Ballet.
+Mary Kate joined the company in 2021

 Auditions

-Sunday, March 12, 2023 @ CHA Ballet, 817B N Market St. Chattanooga, TN 37405
+817B N Market St. Chattanooga, TN 37405

 1:00 Registration

-2:00-3:30 Class
+2:00 Class

 Choreographers